-South Platte River below Cheesman Reservoir Professional Review and Guide
+South Platte River below Cheesman Reservoir Professional Guide

 "This 5-mile stretch of the South Platte River, between Cheesman Reservoir and the town of Deckers, is a series of crystalline riffles, runs, and pools winding its way through a deep granite canyon before opening up into a valley below Deckers.